-Is There More Than One Type?
+Are There More Than One Type?

 Bicycles like passes or shots come in different shapes, styles and forms.
 A lot of it depending on the service of the ball and the positioning of the player.

 When it happens so fast you have little time to react and you may find yourself hitting the ball in a position you’re not use to in the air.

-- The timing has to be just right so be patient
+- The timing has to be just right so be patient.

-- It is only useful in certain situations so don't think that a bike is going to be used in more than a few select situations
+- It is only useful in certain situations so don't think that a bike is going to be used in more than a few select situations.

-- Brace yourself for impact, sometimes your back or side might crash hard on the pitch
+- Brace yourself for impact, sometimes your back or side might crash hard on the pitch.

-- If you pull it off, consider retiring as you seizure/celebrate with your teammates
+- If you pull it off, consider retiring as you seizure/celebrate with your teammates.

-- A bike can be pulled off in several different variations so be creative
+- A bike can be pulled off in several different variations so be creative.

 - No risk no reward, if you see the opportunity go for it, no turning back mid air.

-Please don’t spend too much of your time on the training pitch practicing bikes.
-It’s like a basketball player practicing full court shots all day.Much like bikes they are rare and there are other parts of your game that need a lot more work then the once in a blue moon bicycle kick.
+- Please don’t spend too much of your time on the training pitch practicing bikes.
+It’s like a basketball player practicing full court shots all day.Much like bikes they are rare and there are other parts of your game that need a lot more work than the once in a blue moon bicycle kick.